Button to go to home page. Button to go to research paper information. Link to handouts. Link to worksheets. Link to tutorials. Link to Projects

 Generate Ideas

 At this point, you might be asking "What does the Star Diagram have to do with getting ideas for a topic?"
-That is a fair question that is answered in Step 8.
+That is a fair question which is answered in this step.

 It is best if you can somehow relate to your topic; to select a topic that has meaning for you.
 One way to do that is to begin by thinking of various topics and then considering whether or not they are interesting.
 Another way is to begin with your interests and then apply those to the topic.
 This is the basis of the star diagram.